tugboat/pakyow-web/manual/10 Helpers.markdown

 <h1 id="section_10">10 Helpers</h1>

 Helper methods are defined in one of two modules: Pakyow::Helpers or Pakyow::GeneralHelpers.
-GeneralHelpers only provide information and are used in the Binder classes.
+GeneralHelpers only provide information and are used in the binders.
-TODO: and the other Helpers do what?

 <h2 id="section_10.1">10.1 Params</h2>